secure-compilation/secure-compilation.github.io/index.markdown

 ## PhD Student Positions {#phd}

-We are seeking exceptional PhD candidates with a strong theoretical and practical background and eager to strike a balance between solving deep foundational problems and achieving a practical impact by building innovative security and verification tools.
+We are seeking exceptional PhD candidates with a strong theoretical background and eager to strike a balance between solving deep foundational problems and achieving a practical impact by building innovative security and verification tools.
 We are particularly looking for candidates with some prior exposure to